 We use analog or computer-integrated gauges that display all the parameters we rely on – remaining air pressure in our cylinders, depth, time, a compass for direction, water temperature, etc. Underwater computers can calculate how much time we may remain at a depth and provide all other necessary information.
 Imagine taking a road trip without a fuel gauge.
 What would preoccupy your thought process?
 Lacking an indication how much fuel you have left, you’d be very concerned when your fuel would run out, so a reliable fuel gauge would relieve considerable stress.

 In much the same way, the gauges we normally use today provide us with all the information we need for a safe dive.
 How much air remains in our cylinder?
 How deep are we?
 In what direction are we moving or wish to move?
 The exercise of good judgment and the lessons we’ve learned as we certified as divers will carry us through, and additional training and classes would advance and enhance our dive experience.
 There are different certifying agencies (PADI, NAUI, SSI, etc.) and I hesitate to recommend one above the others.
 Of greater importance, whatever the agency, is the relationship to the instructor.

 My son, at his request, was PADI-certified as a diver at age 14.
 You may be certain I would not expose him to elevated risk if I didn’t think he was psychologically capable of following instruction and responsive to training.
 My son was the youngest student diver in that class.
 He did a fine job, and the adults were encouraged, thinking, “If he can do it, I should be able to do it!”
-Today, that young diver is 27, has completed a 5-year enlistment with the U.S. Navy and is a fine police officer.
-He's too busy with his work, and being a husband and father to embrace diving at this point, but he may return to it someday.
+Today, that young diver is 30, has completed a 5-year enlistment with the U.S. Navy and is a fine police officer.
+He's too busy with his work, and being a father to embrace diving at this point, but he may return to it someday.
 That is his choice.